oscdoctest/Qi-Docs/docs/OMF_Ingress_Specification.rst

 =============================

-The OMF specification (located `here <http://omf-docs.osisoft.com>`_) is generic in that it does not speciy a particular back-end system.
+The OMF specification (located `here <http://omf-docs.osisoft.com>`_) is generic in that it does not specify a particular back-end system.
 This topic is a companion to the OMF specification which describes how OMF is interpreted by OSIsoft Cloud Services back-end system.

 Headers